RobinNaggi/MatchUp/README.md

 # Match'm Up

 Match'm Up tests your skill of remembering the location all the cards you have seen.
-Each game will consist of a diffrent theme and no new game will have the cards in the same location so we winning wont be so easy.
+Each game will consist of a different theme and no new game will have the cards in the same location so we winning wont be so easy.

 ## Demo
 ![](https://media.giphy.com/media/EqO7afCelVwWRZ2aRC/giphy.gif)